Aryann29/Linkedin-Cover-Letter-Generator-Extension-Using-LLM/README.md

 # Cover Letter Creator

-The Cover Letter Creator is a web application that leverages the power of the OpenAI Language Model (LLM) to generate personalized cover letters for LinkedIn job postings.
+The Cover Letter Creator is a web application that leverages the power of the OpenAI Language Model (LLM) to generate personalized cover letters for LinkedIn job postings using Langchain.
 This project consists of a Flask-based backend and a user-friendly HTML/JavaScript front-end.

 ## Features